Ishqbaaz Spoiler: SHOCKING! Shivaay-Anika To Divorce; Ankit Raj To Play Additi Gupta’s Brother!

 The makers of Ishqbaaz are keeping the audiences engaged with Pinky's drama.
 As we revealed earlier, Pinky is trying to create a rift between Shivaay (Nakuul Mehta) and Anika.

-Pinky has challenged Anika that within three days she will do something so terrible that either Shivaay will throw her out of the Oberoi house or she herself will talk to Shivaay about his birth!
+Pinky has challenged Anika that within three days, she will do something so terrible that either Shivaay will throw her out of the Oberoi house or she herself will reveal to Shivaay about his birth (he is not Pinky's son)!
 Read on...

 Shivaay & Anika To Share A Romantic Moment